OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If you lose access to your work or school account (in event of change of employment, for example), you may lose access to products and the content associated with those products, including those you acquired on your own behalf, if you used your work or school account to sign in to such products.

 Many Microsoft products are intended for use by organizations, such as schools and businesses.
 Please see the Enterprise and developer products section of this privacy statement.
 If your organization provides you with access to Microsoft products, your use of the Microsoft products is subject to your organization's policies, if any.
 You should direct your privacy inquiries, including any requests to exercise your data protection rights, to your organization’s administrator.
 When you use social features in Microsoft products, other users in your network may see some of your activity.
 To learn more about the social features and other functionality, please review documentation or help content specific to the Microsoft product.
 Microsoft is not responsible for the privacy or security practices of our customers, which may differ from those set forth in this privacy statement.

+When you use a Microsoft product provided by your organization, Microsoft’s processing of your personal data in connection with that product is governed by a contract between Microsoft and your organization.
+Microsoft processes your personal data to provide the product to your organization and you, and for Microsoft’s legitimate business operations related to providing the product as described in the Enterprise and developer products section.
+As mentioned above, if you have questions about Microsoft’s processing of your personal data in connection with providing products to your organization, please contact your organization.
+If you have questions about Microsoft’s legitimate business operations in connection with providing products to your organization, please contact Microsoft as described in the How to contact us section.
+For more information on our legitimate business operations, please see the Enterprise and developer products section.

 For Microsoft products provided by your K-12 school, including Microsoft 365 Education, Microsoft will: